Hippocratic Oath (Star Trek: Deep Space Nine): Production

 Lisa Klink wrote the first and second drafts, and then Ron Moore did an uncredited rewrite to polish the script and Klink was given full writing credit.
 Klink had made several unsuccessful attempts to pitch stories to the show, but was lucky enough to get a position as an intern on the writing staff after which she pitched another story.
-The liked the idea and made the sale but ultimately a brainstorming session changed it completely and since they had gotten to know her she was given the chance to write the script herself.
+They liked the idea and made the sale but ultimately a brainstorming session changed it completely and since they had gotten to know her she was given the chance to write the script herself.
 She went on to work as a writer on Star Trek: Voyager.

 Reception

 In a review in 2013 for The A.V.
 Club, Zack Handlen was happy with the use of Bashir and O'Brien to explore the moral difficulties of doing the right thing in difficult circumstances.
 He says of this episode, "This is what you call a back-to-basics hour, the sort of meat and potatoes entry..." and felt the B-plot with Worf adapting life on Deep Space Nine was straightforward.
 Tor.com rated it 8 out of 10.

 Doux Reviews noted this for character studies of Bashir, O'Brien, and Worf negotiating the morally complexities of their situations, and gave it 5 out 6.